 Call Dixie, and it’s done!

+We are experts at clearing clogged sinks and drains.
 At Dixie Electric, Plumbing & Air, your satisfaction is guaranteed.
 For plumbing, electrical, or heating and air services, our highly trained technicians will do it right the first time, on time, every time.
 For coupons and discounts on all the services Call Dixie has to offer, click here.
 To schedule a service with Call Dixie, call for 334.328.3570 Montgomery or 334.246.4914 for Auburn.
 You can also schedule an appointment online.
 For emergency service and immediate assistance, please call our 24/7 service line at 334.328.3570.